Greywolf Brigade Changes Command

-FORT HOOD, TX -- Col. Justin Reese, commander of the 3rd Armored Brigade Combat Team “Greywolf,” 1st Cavalry Division gives his welcoming remarks.
-The Brigade bid farewell to Col. Kevin Capra and welcomed Reese during a change of command ceremony, on Cooper Field, June 19.
+FORT HOOD, TX –The 3rd Armored Brigade Combat Team “Greywolf,” 1st Cavalry Division bid farewell to their commander and welcomed a new one during a change of command ceremony, on Cooper Field, June 19.

+Maj.
+Gen. Jeff Broadwater, commanding general, 1st Cavalry Division, officiated the ceremony as Col. Kevin Capra, the brigade’s outgoing commander, passed the reins to Col. Justin Reese.

+“The Greywolf Brigade, now known in social circles as the most lethal brigade on planet earth.
+They performed magnificently over the past two years under the leadership of Col. Kevin Capra,” Broadwater said.
+“They live and breathe their mantra ‘We Are Greywolf’ and bring the enthusiasm and personal and professional ownership at every echelon in everything they do.”

 |Date Taken: